-Learning how to manage rental property remotely is a core principle of growing your passive income portfolio.
-The Wall Street Journal recently even coined the term “Laptop Landlords” for small investors who own and manage rental properties remotely.
+Learning to manage rental properties remotely is a core principle of growing your passive income portfolio.
+The Wall Street Journal recently coined the term “Laptop Landlords” for small investors who own and manage rental properties remotely.

-Our own rental property portfolio completely consists of out-of-state properties.
-Property management is often considered the most important aspect of real estate investing, frequently being able to turn poor performing properties into successful ones.
+Our rental property portfolio entirely consists of out-of-state properties.
+Property management is often considered the most critical aspect of real estate investing, frequently being able to turn poor-performing properties into successful ones.

 Our own experience matches this.
-In the past when we’ve changed our strategy for property management, the performance of those properties skyrocketed.
+In the past, when we changed our strategy for property management, the performance of those properties skyrocketed.

-Couple out of state property management with remote management of said properties and it creates a unique demand for learning how to manage properties remotely.
+Couple out-of-state property management with remote management of said properties, creating a unique demand for learning how to manage properties remotely.

-The freedom you’ll have won’t just be limited to the extra time you’ll have.
-This means that you are not limited to one location for your income.
-Our own philosophy in our quest for financial freedom is that we want to live where we want, but at the same time invest where is makes sense.
+Your freedom will be limited to more than the extra time you’ll have, so you are not limited to one location for your income.
+Our philosophy in our quest for financial freedom is to live where we want but, at the same time, invest where it makes sense.

-You can rent a property anywhere in the world and have a passive income if you manage it effectively.
+You can rent a property anywhere and have a passive income if you manage it effectively.

-This is an example of the situation I am in: I live in Colorado, while my rentals are scattered throughout the remainder of the country.
+This is an example of my situation: I live in Colorado, while my rentals are scattered throughout the remainder of the country.

-There are two options to manage your property, either use a local property manager or attempt to manage it yourself.
+There are two options to manage your property: use a local property manager or attempt to manage it yourself.

-A local property manager is the best solution.
-It’s a viable option if more expensive.
+A local property manager is the best solution, and it’s a viable option if more expensive.

-This article will tell you how to manage your rental property remotely, from anywhere in the world.
+This article will tell you how to manage your rental property remotely from anywhere.

 What is Property Management?

-Property management refers to the various activities and functions associated with overseeing and maintaining real estate.
-These tasks can range from simple tasks such as ensuring the property is well-maintained and clean, to more complex tasks such as ensuring the property is compliant with local regulations.
-Property management involves many activities and responsibilities related to owning and operating real property.
-These include managerial, financial, and legal duties.
-Third-party contractors who manage property are responsible for the day-to-day control of residential, commercial, or industrial real estate.
+Property management refers to the various activities and functions of overseeing and maintaining real estate.
+These tasks can range from simple tasks, such as ensuring the property is well-maintained and clean, to more complex tasks, such as ensuring the property complies with local regulations.
+Property management involves many activities and responsibilities related to owning and operating real property, including managerial, financial, and legal duties.
+Third-party contractors who manage the property are responsible for the day-to-day control of the residential, commercial, or industrial real estate.

 What Can You Expect Property Managers to Do?

-A property manager is an individual or organization that foreign investors and owners hire to oversee and manage the day-to-day operations of their real estate investment.
-There are several reasons why investors might choose to hire a property manager for their rental properties, including wanting someone with local expertise to take care of the property or wanting to take a more hands-off approach themselves.
+A property manager is a person or company that out-of-town investor or owners hire to oversee and manage the day-to-day operations of their real estate investment.
+There are several reasons investors might choose to hire a property manager for their rental properties, including wanting someone with local expertise to take care of the property or taking a more hands-off approach themselves.

-Although it may be difficult for a foreign investor to keep up with all landlord-tenant laws and regulations, it is still possible to do so, especially if the investor is familiar with the country’s laws.
-A property manager can help you avoid legal difficulties by taking care of these rules on your behalf.
-Property managers who work in a certain region are typically more familiar with the local laws and regulations.
+Although it may be difficult for a foreign investor to keep up with all landlord-tenant laws and regulations, it is still possible, especially if the investor is familiar with the country’s laws.
+A property manager can help you avoid legal difficulties by handling these rules on your behalf.
+Property managers who work in a particular region are typically more familiar with the local laws and regulations.

-There may be restrictions on the amount of the security deposit that a landlord can charge in various states.
-If a property owner who is unfamiliar with the area accidentally charges a tenant a deposit that is higher than what is allowed, a property manager who is familiar with the area may be better able to ensure that tenants are charged the correct amount.
+There may be restrictions on the security deposit amount that a landlord can charge in various states.
+If a property owner unfamiliar with the area accidentally charges a tenant a deposit higher than what is allowed, a property manager familiar with the site may be better able to ensure that tenants are charged the correct amount.

-2. Serves as an office for out of state owners.
+- Functions as an office for out-of-state owners.

-A property manager is essentially a local presence for foreign owners and an expert on-site.
-This individual is responsible for the overall management of a property, making sure that it is up to code and running smoothly.
-If someone has lives out of state, they would not necessarily be prepared to manage a property in a place like California, New York or the Midwest, where they are not intimately familiar with the area.
-Other operational problems that may arise, such as maintenance and other operational issues, may be challenging to handle remotely for a property manager.
+A property manager is a local presence for foreign owners and an on-site expert.
+This individual is responsible for the overall management of a property, ensuring it is up to code and running smoothly.
+If someone lives out of state, they would not necessarily be prepared to manage a property in a place like California, New York, or the Midwest, where they are not intimately familiar with the area.
+Other operational problems that may com up, like maintenance and other emergency issues, may be challenging for a property manager to handle remotely.

 A property manager or property management firm can also handle requests for maintenance and other on-site maintenance.
-It is important to have a manager on-site who can answer tenant problems right away.
-If a landlord takes too long to fix maintenance issues, it can upset tenants.
+It is essential to have a manager on-site who can answer tenant problems immediately.
+If a landlord takes less time to fix maintenance issues, it can upset tenants.

-It’s critically important to make sure that reasonable service requests are quickly and efficiently handled.
-After all, owning and managing a property is providing an essential service to the tenant.
+Ensuring reasonable service requests are quickly and efficiently handled is critical.
+After all, owning and managing a property is an essential service to the tenant.

-Our own standard is to ensure that properties are clean, safe, and efficiently managed.
+Our standard ensures that properties are clean, safe, and efficiently managed.

-If you live out of state and you own a rental property, working with a property manager can help you avoid the financial loss that comes with having an empty unit for a long time.
-If you’re looking to rent out your property, you’re better off hiring a property manager to take care of finding new tenants and renewing leases.
+If you live out of state and own a rental property, working with a professional property manager can help you avoid the financial loss of having a vacant property for a long time.
+If you’re looking to rent out your property, you’re better off hiring a property manager to find new tenants and renew leases.

-Additionally, tenants may be hesitant or unable to move into a house without first viewing it.
-As someone who lives out of state, you may not be able to show off your properties.
-If you’re an owner, having a property manager enables you to have someone on the premises who can take care of any issues that come up and show prospective renters the full potential of the spaces.
+Additionally, tenants may be hesitant or able to move into a house after viewing it.
+As someone who lives out of state, you may be unable to show off your properties.
+If you’re an owner, having a property manager lets you have someone on the premises who can take care of any issues and show prospective renters the full potential of the spaces.

-As part of their responsibilities for the properties they oversee, property managers also collect and deposit rent.
+Property managers also collect and deposit rent payments as part of their responsibilities for the properties they oversee.
 Property managers and firms can help the money reach the property owner quickly by collecting rent via internet sites or apps.

-Property managers are responsible for the management and maintenance of property, which may include duties such as collections, evictions, and past-due payments.
-This text is saying that having a property manager take care of your investment property is a good idea because they will handle all of the responsibilities that come with owning the property effectively, and this will save the owner money and time.
+Property managers are responsible for the management and maintenance of the property, which may include duties such as collections, evictions, and past-due payments.

 The Costs of Hiring a Property Manager

 The cost of working with a property manager or management firm depends on the organization and region.
-Typically, property managers will charge between 8-12% of the total monthly rent for their services.
+Property managers typically charge 8-12% of the total monthly rent for their services.

 Along with a percentage-based management charge, working with a property manager may additionally incur the following expenses:

-Some property managers charge a flat price for their services, rather than a percentage.
+Some property managers charge a flat price rather than a percentage for their services.
 The cost of living varies depending on the business or person and the location, just as the percentage does.

-You will still have maintenance costs whether you hire someone to help manage the property or not.
+Whether you hire someone to help manage the property, you will still have maintenance costs.
 Some property managers charge per incident, while others charge a monthly fee to cover any repairs they might have to do for tenants.
-The manager or management firm might also charge you for their help in handling the problem.
+The manager or management firm might also charge you for their help handling the problem.

 Typically the property manager will do what is known as “mark-up” the maintenance fee for any given incident.
-This fee is to coordinate with local handy person and ensure that the tenant knows about the time when the crew will be on-site.
+This fee is to coordinate with the local handyperson and ensure the tenant knows when the crew will be on-site.

 A leasing fee is a charge that your property manager may charge in order to cover the cost of advertising your property to potential tenants.
-This encompasses the fees associated with relocating and the costs linked with handling applications and renters.
-The price for this may either be a flat fee, or a percentage of the monthly rent, similar to other fees.
+This encompasses the relocation fees and expenses linked to handling applications and renters.
+This may be a flat fee or a percentage of the monthly rent, similar to other fees.

 Some property managers charge a fee to tenants who wish to renew their leases.
-The cost may be a fixed amount or a part of the monthly rent, like the other fees.
-The fee includes the cost of the time it takes to get the tenant’s signature and renew the lease.
+The cost may be fixed or part of the monthly rent, like the other fees.
+The fee includes the price of the time it takes to get the tenant’s signature and renew the lease.
 However, a lot of property managers ignore this charge.

-With all of that said, what if you still want to manage the property remotely, from out of state or even from another country?
+What if you still want to manage the property remotely, from out of state or another country?

 Here’s Exactly How to Manage Your Own Rental Property Remotely